BernardGreenberg/NXSYS/DocSource/TLEditUndo.md

 **Presentation actions** are all the rest, i.e., those commands and mouse gestures that affect what you see, but ***do not*** affect the content of the interlocking, and are not reflected in NXSYS.
 Examples:

-* Scrolling or zooming the display or reshaping the screen
+* Scrolling, zooming, or reshaping the display window
 * Selecting objects
 * Setting the geometrical size of the layout at creation time
 * Making exit lights visible or invisible
 * Showing track circuits

-The "undo system" records forward actions in a *Stack*, that is, a list kept like a stack of papers, such that only the last one placed on it ("pushed onto it") is accessible, i.e., *LIFO*, "last in, first out".
+The "undo system" records all forward actions in a *Stack*, that is, a list kept like a stack of papers, such that only the last one placed on it ("pushed onto it") is accessible, i.e., *LIFO*, "last in, first out".
 When the last one pushed is removed, the previous one is exposed, and so on.
 This stack is called the *Undo Stack*.
 When the interlocking is successfully written out to a file, the undo stack is cleared, i.e., all its records discarded.

 If the undo stack has records in it, the file needs to be written out.
 If it has none, the file which would be written out is identical to the last file read in, i.e., the "document" has effectively "not been modified".